fdenoodt/Artificial-Speech-Dataset/README.md

 We have also split the audio files into single syllables being pronounced.
 These files are then padded to have a fixed length (see `./split up data padded`).

+## Acknowledgements

+This dataset is based on audio recordings originally created by Bart de Boer, with modifications including a new train-test split and the addition of syllable-split audio files.
+The original dataset can be found at [TODO].